pingnak/videowebscript/README.md

 ### Skinning

 Now you can skin/change the HTML templates in all of the tools, from a couple of files (one for the player, one for the index).
+Without recompiling.

 See: https://github.com/pingnak/videowebscript/wiki/Skinning-or-Theming